STCData/.github/profile/README.md

 STCData could be used both as a starting point for building out your own data collection pipeline or as ready solution.
 It's iOS/MacOS application could be installed as data collecting appliance.
 It features:

  - ML aware browser with hierarchical tabs
- - In-app and system wide screencaster
+ - In-app and system user actions mining
- - User actions mining
  - Camera with hands and body poses recognition